 The functional currency of Jiayin Group Inc. is in US dollars ("US\$").
-The functional currency of the Group's subsidiaries and VIEs in the PRC is Renminbi ("RMB").
+The functional currency of the Company's subsidiaries and VIEs in the PRC is Renminbi ("RMB").
+The functional currency of subsidiaries outside of PRC is typically their local currency.
 The determination of the respective functional currency is based on the criteria stated in ASC 830, Foreign Currency Matters.
-The Group also uses RMB as its reporting currency.
-Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at the rates of exchange ruling at the balance sheet date.
+The Company also uses RMB as its reporting currency.
+Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at the sates of exchange ruling at the balance sheet date.
 Transactions in currencies other than the functional currency are measured and recorded in the functional currency at the exchange rate prevailing on the transaction date.
 Translation gains and losses are recognized in the statements of comprehensive income.

-The Company with functional currency of US\$ translates its operating results and financial positions into RMB, the Group's reporting currency.
 Assets and liabilities are translated using the exchange rates in effect on the balance sheet date.
 Equity amounts are translated at historical exchange rates.
 Revenues, expenses, gains and losses are translated using the average rates for the year.
 Translation adjustments are reported as cumulative translation adjustments and are shown as a separate component in the statements of comprehensive income.